 A number of key roles are required to operate in a biosecurity incident response and the Parties will be expected to make the necessary personnel available to undertake these roles.
-Representatives who will undertake specific response roles will be expected to fill that role for as long as needed and have the appropriate skill set to effectively undertake the required duties.
+Representatives who will undertake specific response roles will need to have the appropriate skill set to effectively undertake the required duties, and have one or two qualified and authorised back-up personnel who can relieve them, if required.
 Their name and contact details should be provided to the GIA Secretariat when the Deed is signed and any changes in response role holders notified to the Secretariat as soon as possible after the change is made.